Why Airline Tickets So Expensive?

 Frequent Flier Programs These are some of the issues facing the airlines by offering, managing, and administering frequent flier programs.
 Reward seat redemptions also remove the potential for revenue since the seats are given away for free.
 For these impacts, costs are far from being directly attributable to any particular fare but are distributed equally among all the passenger fares.

 Distribution Costs Some of the costs incurred during the ad process include the cost of advertising airfares, the cost of processing ticketing transactions, and the cost of commission for third-party sales.
-Travel agents work on commission basis and get their share of commissions from each airline ticket sold.
+Travel agents work on a commission basis and get their share of commissions from each airline ticket sold.
 Apart from customers, online booking platforms also take a commission on the bookings they make for various airlines.
 These distribution expenses are also responsible for high costs and this, in turn, results in high prices.

 Regulations and Taxes There are numerous taxes and regulatory fees that lie beyond the control of airlines at the moment.
 For instance, a federal sales tax of 7.5% is imposed on all domestic flights.
 International flights also attract other taxes and charges as well, depending on the carrier's policy.
 Many security charges are reflected to the consumer after the dreadful September 11 incident and these go for several dollars for each flight leg.
-Of the above assessments, all have implications on ticket prices.
+Of the above assessments, all have implications for ticket prices.

 Business Travel Subsidies Most of the airlines rely on corporate sales, which book high-yielding corporate tickets with enough margins to cover all costs.
 This enables them to introduce cheaper leisure fares throughout the whole network.
 Such airlines are effectively subsidizing their frequent business travel customers with additional services and more accommodation of flight timings.

 Route Monopolization Where there are few, if any, alternatives, prices are notably higher In table 2 below, we can see that the more limited the choice of options is, then the higher the price is going to be.
-However, these low-cost carriers are causing disruption to the competitive markets unlike before.
+However, these low-cost carriers are disrupting the competitive markets unlike before.
 However, air travel has been experiencing high consolidation, meaning less competitive options and options for tourists in many destinations.
 High-flying dominant airlines are not under pressure to charge high fares for certain non-competitive routes many consumers use.

 The structure of the airline products is still very intermingled, with costs spread across all the diverse products and services offered in the many markets that they serve, making ticket pricing a challenging task.
 But it comes down to the fact that airlines have to address rising operating expenses and, at the same time, be able to make a decent profit, as well as address more general economic issues and balance competitive pressures.
 When the additional costs required to cover fixed overheads are added to the prevailing market prices, what you are offered is the freedom of today's air transport.